Chase Freedom Unlimited® vs. Blue Cash Preferred® Card from American Express

 Cash Back Rewards

-With the Chase Freedom Unlimited® you get 5% cash back on travel booked through Chase Travel; 3% cash back on drugstore purchases and dining; and 1.5% cash back on everything else.
+With the Chase Freedom Unlimited® you get 5% cash back on travel booked through Chase Travel(SM); 3% cash back on drugstore purchases and dining; and 1.5% cash back on everything else.

 The Chase Freedom Unlimited® earns points that you can transfer to a Chase card that offers a bonus on these points, such as the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, or transfer them to Chase’s travel partners for even bigger rewards.

-One of the most compelling reasons to get the Blue Cash Preferred® Card from American Express is its 6% cash back on groceries.
-This is an industry-leading cash back amount, even with the cap of $6,000 a year.
-You also get 6% cash back on select streaming services and 3% cash back on gas and transit.
+One of the most compelling reasons to get the Blue Cash Preferred® Card from American Express is its 6% cash back at U.S. supermarkets.
+This is an industry-leading cash back amount, even with the cap of $6,000 a year, then 1%.
+You also get 6% cash back on select U.S. streaming services and 3% cash back at U.S. gas stations and transit.
 This includes tolls, ride share, parking, bus fares–almost anything associated with ground transportation.
+The cash back is received in the form of Reward Dollars that can be redeemed as a statement credit or on Amazon.com at checkout.
 You also get a $7 monthly credit with an eligible Disney Bundle subscription, which includes Disney+, Hulu, and ESPN+.

 Which card is a better choice for you is pretty subjective.
 Where do you spend the most money, and which card offers a better value?
 If you travel often, the Chase card might be a better fit.
 But if you spend more on groceries and spend your evenings streaming the latest hits, Blue Cash Preferred® Card from American Express might be a better value.